SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

    * - ``<idleconnectiontimeout>``
      - Optional
      - 0
      - Sets the duration, in seconds, for which a database connection can remain idle before it is terminated.
 If the parameter is set to its default value, idle connections will not be terminated.
-The idle connection timer begins counting after the completion of a query execution.
+The idle connection timer begins counting after the completion of query execution.

 Connection String Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following is an example of a SQream cluster with load balancer and no service queues (with SSL):
+The following is an example of a SQream cluster with a load balancer and no service queues (with SSL):

 .. code-block:: text

    jdbc:Sqream://sqream.mynetwork.co:3108/master;user=rhendricks;password=Tr0ub4dor&3;ssl=true;cluster=true

-The following is a minimal example for a local standalone SQream database:
+The following is a minimal example of a local standalone SQream database:

 .. code-block:: text

    jdbc:Sqream://127.0.0.1:5000/master;user=rhendricks;password=Tr0ub4dor&3

-The following is an example of a SQream cluster with load balancer and a specific service queue named ``etl``, to the database named ``raviga``
+The following is an example of a SQream cluster with a load balancer and a specific service queue named ``etl``, to the database named ``raviga``

 .. code-block:: text